sagesharp/coc-handbook/response/talk.md

 ## Who

 Ideally, there should be two members of the Response Team giving a warning.
-If Response Team member has a conflict of interest, they should exclude themselves from the conversation.
+If a Response Team member has a conflict of interest, they should exclude themselves from the conversation.

 ## Where